Soundtrack analysis

 Our film genre:

-We have decided to choose thriller as our genre because we think that it will be fun and exciting to do.
-We have taken some of the ideas that were used in the hobbit and developed those ideas so that we can use them in our film.
+and exciting to do.
+We have taken some of the ideas that were used in the

 Technical features:

-These features in our opening scene would be:
+features in our opening scene would be:

-Angle shots such as: long shot, medium shot, close up and extreme close ups.
+such as: long shot, medium shot, close up and extreme close ups.

 We will be filming during the day therefore we can see what we are filming and we will be able to spend longer on the film and use natural light instead of needed artificial lighting which would be too hard to get hold of.